devilry/devilry-django/not_for_deploy/docs/user/student/student_dashboard.rst

 .. image:: images/student-courses-overview.png

 Here the student will be able to search for courses by course or semester.
-Clicking on a course will take the student to a overview over assignments for that specific course (see :ref:`devilry3_student_assignments_overview`).
+Clicking on a course will take the student to a overview over assignments for that specific course (see :ref:`student_assignments_overview`).

 .. _student_delivery_feed:

 Assignment delivery feed
 ========================
-Clicking on an assignment from the :ref:`devilry3_student_assignments_overview` will take the student to the delivery feed for that assignment.
+Clicking on an assignment from the :ref:`student_assignments_overview` will take the student to the delivery feed for that assignment.

 The delivery feed is where students delivers assignments and communicates with other students in their group,